 Euthydemus asks Socrates whether he knows anything to which Socrates responds affirmatively -he possesses knowledge, even though elsewhere Socrates has frequently professed knowledge of nothing.
 Euthydemus’s line of reasoning proceeds as follows: if you have knowledge, then you must have knowledge of something.
 If you have the means of knowing something it is by the means of the soul, through which you know all things.
 Then if one knows anything, one must also know consequently know everything, since knowledge comes from within.
 One must have always known everything.
 Euthydemus’s argument makes learning impossible (recall Socrates claim that knowledge is recollection in the Phaedrus and in the Meno –a happy medium between the claim that man knows everything and that man knows nothing.
 In both cases knowledge is rendered meaningless).

-Similar to Protagoras’s claim that ‘man is the measure of all things’ Euthydemus claims is that man knows absolutely everything, and consequently he also learns nothing, which is an apathetic argument in favor of stultification.
-However, unlike Heraclitus’s claims that man can never know anything because all things are in a constant state of change (i.e. ‘you can never step into the same river twice’) Euthydemus makes an equally lazy claim that man never learn anything because if he knows at least one thing, then he has learned the knowledge of everything by means of soul and has nothing new under the sun to learn.
+Similar to Protagoras’s claim that ‘man is the measure of all things’ Euthydemus claims that man knows absolutely everything, and consequently he also learns nothing, which is an apathetic argument in favor of stultification.
+However, unlike Heraclitus’s claims that man can never know anything because all things are in a constant state of change (i.e. ‘you can never step into the same river twice’) Euthydemus makes a lazy claim that man never learn anything because if he knows at least one thing, then he has learned the knowledge of everything by means of soul and has nothing new under the sun to learn.

 For this reading I used the Rosamond Kent Sprague translation as featured in the Hackett Classics Edition.